 - 3 ¼ c AP unbleached flour, 1 tbsp instant yeast, ½ tsp salt

-- Add wet ingredients to the dry mixture using a dough hook on low speed.
-Mix until cohesive dough forms, and no dry flour remains for about 1 minute.
+- On low speed, add wet ingredients to the dry mixture (using a stand mixer dough hook).
+Mix until cohesive dough forms and no dry flour remains, about 1 minute.

 - Use a rubber spatula to scrape down the sides of the bowl if necessary.

-- Increase speed to medium-low, and add softened butter, one piece at a time.
-Make sure each piece is fully incorporated before adding the next.
-Then, mix the dough until it is smooth, elastic, and pulls entirely from the sides of the bowl—approximately 5 to 8 minutes.2 oz unsalted butter
+- Increase speed to medium-low; add softened butter, one piece at a time.
+Make sure each piece is fully incorporated before adding the next.2 oz unsalted butter

-- Do not add more flour to the dough because it is intentionally for it to be lightly wet.
+- Please do not add more flour to the dough because it is intentional for it to be lightly wet.

 Kneading & first proof

-- Transfer the dough to a lightly floured or coated with an oil large mixing bowl.
-It is best to use a mixing bowl for kneading instead of a countertop/surface due to the wetness of this enriched dough.
+- Transfer the dough to a lightly floured or coated with oil in a large mixing bowl.
+It is best to use a mixing bowl to knead instead of a countertop/surface due to the wetness of this enriched dough.

-- Knead by hand to form a smooth, round ball by gently lifting and folding the edge of dough toward the middle.
-Then turn the bowl 90 degree and fold again.
-Repeat turning the bowl and folding the dough until a full circle is completed.
+- Knead by hand to form a smooth, round ball by gently lifting and folding the edge of the dough toward the middle.
+Then, turn the bowl 90 degrees and fold again.
+Repeat the turning bowl and folding dough until two full circles are completed.

 - Cover the bowl tightly with plastic wrap and let the dough rise until it is double in size, approximately 1.5 to 2 hours (first proof).
-Do not rush this proofing process for this milk buns recipe, or you’ll end up with heavy, not fluffy rolls.
+Do not rush this proofing process for this dinner roll recipe, or you’ll end up with heavy and dense rolls.

 Shaping & second proof

-- Grease your baking pan with softened butter.extra butter
+- Meanwhile, grease your baking pan with softened butter.extra flour

-- Place the ball seam side on a clean counter (ideally, no flour on the surface to create more friction).
+- Place the round dough seam side down on a counter (no flour to create more friction).
 Use your hand to drag the dough in small circles until it is completely round and smooth.

 - Cover loosely with plastic wrap and let them rise until doubled in size, about 1 to 1.5 hours (second proof).